iocafe/iocafe-doc/source/examples/iocom/uno/uno.rst

 =============================================================

 Uno is used to test and demonstrate running IOCOM in very minimal hardware.
 Arduino UNO comes with 2kB of RAM and limited flash memory.
-I do not really recommend Uno, it's  limited resources make it tricky to program and troubleshoot.
-Something like bluepill is generally an easier choice.
-In IOCOM library development Arduino UNO represents base line for smallest supported hardware.

 .. figure:: pics/210123-uno-pins.jpg

-The IOCOM needs to be build with OSAL_MINIMALISTIC flag for real Uno hardware.
-The flag leaves only bare bones serial communication.
+The IOCOM is build with OSAL_MINIMALISTIC flag for UNO hardware, which leaves only bare bones serial communication.
+This build should detect UNO automatically and turn this flag on.

 This example uses iocom/eosal entry point and loop functions, so that same code builds on linux.
 Normal Arduino ones could be used as well.
 This may be more readable option, since common Arduino